-The first growth projection is based on Statistics Canada 2021 census data which showed a 4.6% increase in population between 2016 and 2021 that translates to an average annual increase of just over 45 persons representing 19 new home starts per year.
-Over the course of the planning period, the average household size is expected to slightly decline in a manner consistent with broader demographic trends from 2.45 persons per household (2021) to approximately 2.3 by 2046.
+1. By the end of this Official Plan's planning period in 2033, the Township's population will be approximately 6,474 permanent residents.
+Based on the 2011 census population of 5,571, this translates to an average annual increase of just over 45 persons.
+Over the course of the planning period, the average household size is expected to decline in a manner consistent with broader demographic trends from 2.64 persons per household (2011) to approximately 2.6 by 2033.